Get Help to Claim

 Our Help to Claim service can support you in the early stages of your Universal Credit claim, from the application, through to your first payment.

 Help to Claim is a dedicated service from Citizens Advice.
 It’s free, independent and confidential.
 Our trained advisers can help with things like how to gather evidence for your application or how to prepare for your work coach appointment.

 If you are not sure what specifically you need, get in touch.
 We will probably be able to assist you by identifying whether you are eligible, seeing which benefits you might have that could be replaced by Universal Credit, and which forms you’ll need and how to fill them in.

 If you’re a local organisation working with people who need help applying for Universal Credit get in touch with Citizens Advice Merton and Lambeth for more information on how you can signpost or refer people to our service.

-Face-to-Face Information and General Advice: Currently Not Open
+Face-to-Face Information and General Advice: Pre-booked appointments only

 Our face-to-face services include information support, form filling assistance, advice assessments, advice appointments and specialist legal advice appointments provided by pro-bono Honorary Legal Advisers (solicitors/caseworkers providing free one-off information and assessment support for residents seeking legal housing and family advice).